spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 <WarningBox>

-The installer does not currently work on Apple Mac operating systems with Apple silicon chips.
+The installer does not work on Apple Mac operating systems with Apple silicon chips.

 </WarningBox>